 - Use Insect Traps: Commercial insect traps are available to reduce overall insect populations in the yard.
 While these can be effective deterrents, use them sparingly so you do not disrupt the insects’ place in your yard's ecosystem.
 Only choose traps that target the most problematic insects, and remove traps as soon as the feeder is no longer being troubled.

 - Hang Feeders Carefully: Ants may climb a pole to reach a nectar feeder, so hang the feeder from a branch or gutter instead.
 Using fishing line to hang the feeder is another option, as the line is too thin for most ants to climb to access the feeder.

 - Keep the Feeder Shaded: Most flying insects prefer to feed in full sunlight, so make nectar feeders less attractive by hanging them in a shadier spot.
-This will also keep the nectar cooler and slow fermentation as well as minimize leaks.
+This will also keep the nectar cooler and slow fermentation, which can cause the nectar to go bad and harm the birds, as well as minimize leaks.

 - Offer Substitute Feeders: If you hope to keep bees away from hummingbird feeders but still want them around for your flowers or garden, offer them a substitute feeder with a sweeter sugar water solution.
 Place the diversion feeder, preferably a yellow one, in an obvious, sunny location, while using additional techniques to protect the hummingbird feeder.

 - Avoid Other Attractions: Bees, wasps, and ants are naturally attracted to other features of your yard, including plants and flowers.
 This is highly desirable for a healthy garden, but avoid uncovered trash, sticky soda cans, piles of manure, and other things the insects may find attractive.
 This will minimize their unintended food sources and keep insect populations under control.